thruthesky/flutterflow_libraries/docs/push_notifications.md

 ## Database structure

+### Push notification tokens

 - **/mirrored-fcm-tokens**: is the node that will have the tokens.
 The key is the token.
 And the value is the user uid.
 The push tokens are mirrored from the `/users/<uid>/fcm_tokens/` collection.

+### Push notification subscriptions

+- `/fcm-subscriptions/<group-id>`: is the node that will save all the subscriptions.
+  - The `group-id` can be a `category` of data group, a `chat room id`, or it can be somethign else.

+- For the `category` of the data group, the uids of the users who subscribe for that category will be saved as a key and the value will be `true`.
+  - If the category is `qna` and the user uid is `user-A`, then the data structure is like below.
+    - `/fcm-subscriptions/qna { user-A: true }`
+  - You can provide an icon to turn on/off on each forum category.
+Or you can give a user of a subscription settings screen to manage the whole subscription options available in the app.

+- For the chat room, the behavior of subscription of the chat room is reversed.
+Meaning, the user's uid is saved under the `/fcm-subscriptions/<chat-room-id>`, it means the user has unsubscribed the chat room.
+And when there is no uid saved under the subscription node, the subscription for the user is on.
+    - To achieve this,
+      - display the subscription icon on when there is no uid under the subscription path.
+      - Display the subscription icon off when there is uid under the subscription path.
+      - Send push notification (on every chat message) to those users (of the chat room) whose uid is NOT in the subscription path.

+- For like of profile
+  - Let each user to choose to get push notifications or not when somebody liked on his profile.
+  - By default, it's on.

+- For like of data
+  - Let each user to choose to get push notifications or not when somebody liked on his data.
+  - By default, it's on.

+- For like of comment
+  - Let each user to choose to get push notifications or not when somebody liked on his comment.
+  - By default, it's on.

+### Push notification icon

+Use `PushNotificationIcon` to display the subscription on/off.